 She grew up admiring the artistic talent of her grandfather and she spent many hours watching him paint.
 It was difficult to find decent materials to work with but his ingenuity always found a way for him to express himself through his art.

 Sabine is like him, entirely self-taught and always strives to improve her technique.
 She dreamt of becoming a painter, creating art professionally.

 In the communist regime however, she couldn’t freely choose which path she could take professionally and had to obey the requirements of the system.

-That is why she had to pursue a career in Critical Care Nursing.
-She soon adapted and fell in love with the profession of caring for other people.
+That is why she trained to be a Critical Care Nurse.
+She soon accepted this new challenge and fell in love with the profession of caring for other people.

-She loves being outdoors hiking, skiing, biking and forever looking for the next inspiration, to catch a glimpse of this ‘’something’’ that makes her heart skip a beat.
-Nature is what she loves most for her subject matter and where she finds most of her inspirations.
+She loves being outdoors hiking, skiing, biking, kayaking and forever looking for the next inspiration, to catch a glimpse of this ‘’something’’ that makes her heart skip a beat.
+Nature is what she loves most for her subject matter and where she finds most of her ideas.

-She attempts to capture the fascinating beauty of our beautiful world using bright bold colors and textures combined with a contemporary/ impressionistic approach.
+She attempts to capture the fascinating beauty of this beautiful world using bright bold colors and textures combined with a contemporary and impressionistic approach.